Low Blood Pressure or Hypotension: Symptoms and Causes

 Severe Infection

 When a bacterial or viral infection reaches the bloodstream, it may result in a fatal drop of blood pressure, often referred to as a septic shock.
-Also, the blood pressure can be lowered from septic shock through systemic inflammatory response, a form of infection that can occur when germs enter a person's blood.
+Severe infections can lead to sepsis and septic shock, where systemic inflammation and vasodilation cause a dangerous drop in blood pressure.

 Dehydration